Mental Health and the LGBTQ+ Community

 Balance Treatment Center offers intensive outpatient programs for all ages for those struggling with mental health issues or co-occurring disorders.
 Our mental health locations include Calabasas, San Luis Obispo, Santa Maria, and Visalia.

 Founder and Medical Director Ronald D. Sager, M.D. has created programs using his extensive psychoanalytic background to provide integrated care for complex issues by taking an in-depth and evidence-based approach to persistent struggles.
-He is involved in each client’s care.

 We are on a mission to improve the lives of individuals, their families, and members of their larger communities by addressing the issues that are preventing growth.